lsst-dm/dmtn-020/index.rst

   before this cycle is complete;
 - Leave time for other necessary activities, such as cross-team collaboration meetings and writing documentation.
+- Per the :ref:`cycle cadence <sec-cycle-cadence>`, ensure the that new development will conclude (or, at a minimum, be in a releasable state) in time for the end of cycle release.

 Obviously, ensure that the programme of work being developed is achievable by your team in the time available: ultimately, you will want to compare the